aboutcode-org/pip-requirements-parser/README.rst

   other library is using a command line option parser to parse options correctly.

-This ``pip_requirements`` Python library is yet another pip requirements files parser, but this time doing it hopefully correctly and doing as well as pip does it, because this is using pip's own code.
+This ``pip-requirements-parser`` Python library is yet another pip requirements files parser, but this time doing it hopefully correctly and doing as well as pip does it, because this is using pip's own code.

-The ``pip_requirements`` library offers these key advantages:
+The ``pip-requirements-parser`` library offers these key advantages:

 - Other requirements parsers typically do not work in all the cases that ``pip``
   supports: parsing any requirement as seen in the wild will fail parsing some valid pip requirements.
-Since the ``pip_requirements`` library is based on pip's own code, it works **exactly** like pip and will parse all the requirements files that pip can parse.
+Since the ``pip-requirements-parser`` library is based on pip's own code, it works **exactly** like pip and will parse all the requirements files that pip can parse.

-- The ``pip_requirements`` library offers a simple and stable code API that will not change without notice.
+- The ``pip-requirements-parser`` library offers a simple and stable code API that will not change without notice.

-- The ``pip_requirements`` library is designed to work offline without making any external network call, while the original pip code needs network access.
+- The ``pip-requirements-parser`` library is designed to work offline without making any external network call, while the original pip code needs network access.

-- The ``pip_requirements`` library is a single file that can easily be copied around as needed for easy vendoring.
+- The ``pip-requirements-parser`` library is a single file that can easily be copied around as needed for easy vendoring.
 This is useful as requirements parsing is often needed to bootstrap in a constrained environment.

-- The ``pip_requirements`` library has only one external dependency on the common "packaging" package.
+- The ``pip-requirements-parser`` library has only one external dependency on the common "packaging" package.
 Otherwise it uses only the standard library.
   The benefits are the same as being a single file: fewer moving parts helps with using it in more cases.

-- The ``pip_requirements`` library reuses and passes the full subset of the pip test suite that deals with requirements.
+- The ``pip-requirements-parser`` library reuses and passes the full subset of the pip test suite that deals with requirements.
 This is a not really surprising since this is pip's own code.
 The suite suite has been carefully ported and adjusted to work with the updated code subset.

 - The standard pip requirements parser depends on the ``requests`` HTTP library and makes network connection to PyPI and other referenced repositories when parsing.
-The ``pip_requirements`` libraryworks entirely offline and the requests dependency and calling has been entirely removed.
+The ``pip-requirements-parser`` library works entirely offline and the requests dependency and calling has been entirely removed.

-- The ``pip_requirements`` library has preserved the complete pip git history for the subset of the code we kept.
+- The ``pip-requirements-parser`` library has preserved the complete pip git history for the subset of the code we kept.
 The original pip code was merged from multiple modules keeping all the git history at the line/blame level using some git fu and git filter repo.
 The benefit is that we will be able to more easily track and merge future pip updates.

-- The ``pip_requirements`` library has an extensive test suite  made of:
+- The ``pip-requirements-parser`` library has an extensive test suite  made of:

   - pip's own tests
   - new unit tests